rsdn/CodeJam/PerfTests/README.md

 ## What is it? (short version)

-CodeJam.PerfTests is a framework for .net apps aimed to make perfomance testing as easy as normal unit tests are.
+CodeJam.PerfTests is a framework for .net apps aimed to make perfomance testing as easy as normal unit tests are (NUnit, xUnit and MsTest test frameworks are supported right now, others - as requested).

-It allows to collect and to compare various metrics (such as execution time, memory allocations, GC collection count and so on) for competing implementations.
+The final goal of perftest is to proof your code will not break performance contract no matter under what conditions it is being run.
+To achieve that CodeJam.PerfTests collects, stores and validates various performance metrics during each perf test run.

+In addition there is a set of features such as metric limits auto-adjustment, Continuous Integration support, running perftests over dynamically emitted code and so on that enables perf tests on a real-world projects.